-I have the responsible reasons: If I’m going to settle down somewhere, I want it to be a place I can imagine building something, which is impossible to me in a culture as impenetrable as China’s.
-I have some friends who showed up in China, burrowed in deep, learned the language and decoded the culture, and love it.
+I have some responsible reasons: If I’m going to settle down somewhere, I want it to be a place I can imagine building something, which is impossible to me in a culture as impenetrable as China’s.
+I have some friends here who showed up in China, burrowed in deep, learned the language and decoded the culture, and love it.
 For me, Mandarin made me feel like banging my head against a wall on most days.
 I was intrigued, and I learned more than most people apparently expected me to, but that brick wall was always there.
 The pollution also gave me a rotating selection of headaches, stomach aches, sore throats, and black stuff to pick out of my nose.
-It really hard to be active outdoors there, at least in any kind of a city – it just isn’t part of the culture the way it is in the western US (I’m spoiled).
+It’s really hard to be active outdoors there, at least in any kind of a city – it just isn’t part of the culture the way it is in the western US (I’m spoiled).
 And the censorship drove me crazy.

 Then I have the reason that’s probably most important for me: China has no cheese, no dessert, no wine, hardly any craft beer, and no dancing.

-I wouldn’t really like it better if all those things came to China – first of all because most Chinese people I know don’t seem to want them, and because the things that make China a challenge (for “laowai,” or outsiders) are what make it an interesting place to spend some time.
-What fun would China be if it was just like home in all little ways that are nice for foreigners but don’t help make Chinese people’s lives any better?
-The sister cities would be boring if they were the same.
+I wouldn’t really like it better here if all those things came to China – first of all because most Chinese people I know don’t seem to want them, and because the things that make China a challenge (for “laowai,” or outsiders) are what make it an interesting place to spend some time.
+What fun would China be if it was just like home in all the little ways that are nice for foreigners but don’t help make Chinese people’s lives any better?
+The sisters would be boring if they were the same.

-So in the end, maybe I could live in China with the pollution, the censorship, and not ever fully understanding what’s going on – but I don’t want to do it without dancing.
+So in the end, maybe I could keep living in China with the pollution, the censorship, and not ever fully understanding what’s going on – but I don’t want to do it without dancing.
 I won’t do it without good beer.
 I will not do it without cheese.
 And in the real, old-school China, those are the only ways to do it.